Welcome to Tasmanian Veterinary Hospitals Kingston!

 When he is not at work you will find him surfing, exploring mountains or tending to the multitude of paddock pets on his hobby farm.

 Dr Izzy studied veterinary science at the University of Sydney.
 Initially she worked in NSW in both the Blue Mountains and Western Sydney.
-For the past 2 years she has been working in Tasmania with Tasmanian Veterinary Hospitals.
 Dr Russel and Dr Izzy worked together for 6 years in the Blue Mountains.

 Dr Izzy joined the Tasmanian Veterinary Hospital team in April 2017.
 She was planning to stay for the year and return to NSW, however she enjoyed working with the team and living in Tasmania too much to return to NSW!